Every word of God proves true; he is a shield to those who take refuge in him.

 The law from your mouth means more to me

 and so I hate false ways.

 but your law is my love.
 (R./)

-Proverbs has a sober message for wealthy and powerful people, marked by fierce determination to get ahead of their competitors.
-Armed with whatever prestige or learning we may have acquired, human nature is tempted to twist the law and distort truth to our own benefit and to the harm of others.
-We can easily grow greedy, and as Proverbs says elsewhere, greed, like lust, starves the soul (Prov 13.19).
-We need to be warned – and we are!
-These words were not minted for the low income days of recession!
+Proverbs has a sober message for the wealthy and powerful, as in competitive times, marked by determination to get ahead.
+If we have absorbed the Darwinian message of the survival of the fittest, we could be tempted to shove aside any who stand in our way.
+Armed with whatever prestige or learning they have acquired, many are tempted to twist truth and law to their own benefit and to the harm of others.
+Some even believe that "Greed is good!" but as Proverbs says elsewhere, greed, like lust, starves the soul (Prov 13.19).
+We need to be warned -- and we are!
+These words were not minted for the poor, but a warning for the rich.

 We sense a glow of confidence in Jesus as he sends out the Twelve, to drive out demons, cure diseases and proclaim the reign of God.
 As traveling preachers they need to trust in people's generosity, so they need not carry bread or money, not even staff and traveling bag.
 In our own lives, whenever we meet such joyful confidence, we should thank God.
-Occasionally the shadow of a living saint crosses our path even in our parish or our acquaintances.
-We should encourage their ideals, support them, receive them into our homes.
-Then the reign of God will be at our doorstep.
+If the shadow of a living saint crosses our path, even among our friends, we are blessed.
+We should encourage their ideals, support them, welcome them to our homes.
+Like the apostles, they bring God to our doorsteps.

-When Jesus sends out the twelve on mission, he calls on them to travel light.
-They are not to be too self-sufficient, but instead they should depend on the hospitality of those to whom they preach the gospel.
-Rather than be fully furnished with everything, they are to leave space for themselves to become reliant on others, to become reliant on the Lord present to them in others.
-We all like to be independent and self-reliant to some extent, and, indeed, we need to be.
+When Jesus sent the twelve out on their mission, he wanted them to travel light.
+They should not carry much baggage, but depend on the hospitality of those to whom they preach the gospel.
+Rather than be fully furnished with everything, they had to rely on the kindness of strangers, to trust in the Lord that others would provide for them.